dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Metropolis–Hastings algorithm is a Monte Carlo method to sample from a probability distribution.
 It is an instance of the popular Metropolis–Hastings algorithm that
 6 KB (1,176 words) - 21:44, 26 February 2019

-Corner detection (redirect from Moravec corner detection algorithm) of the earliest corner detection algorithms and defines a corner to be a point with low self-similarity.
-The algorithm tests each pixel in the image to
-52 KB (8,814 words) - 12:31, 25 February 2019

 False position method (redirect from Illinois algorithm) proposed; two of them, the Illinois algorithm and the Anderson−Björk algorithm, are described below.
 The Illinois algorithm halves the y-value of the retained
 28 KB (4,150 words) - 17:40, 28 March 2019

-Bisection method (redirect from Bisection algorithm) Budan's theorem).
-They allow extending bisection method into efficient algorithms for finding all real roots of a polynomial; see Real-root isolation.
-The
-13 KB (1,506 words) - 15:38, 7 April 2019

 APX (redirect from Constant-factor approximation algorithm) polynomial-time approximation algorithms with approximation ratio bounded by a constant (or constant-factor approximation algorithms for short).
 In simple terms
 7 KB (979 words) - 22:12, 11 February 2019

-Content ID (algorithm)
-Content ID is a digital fingerprinting system developed by Google which is used to easily identify and manage copyrighted content on YouTube.
-Videos uploaded
-15 KB (1,691 words) - 13:31, 7 April 2019

 Bulirsch–Stoer algorithm
 In numerical analysis, the Bulirsch–Stoer algorithm is a method for the numerical solution of ordinary differential equations which combines three powerful
 5 KB (592 words) - 07:30, 21 April 2013

-Round-robin (redirect from Round robin algorithm) of radio nodes organized in a mesh topology Round-robin scheduling, an algorithm used in computer science Round-robin (document), a document signed by
-1 KB (187 words) - 10:04, 28 September 2017

 Ruzzo–Tompa algorithm
 The Ruzzo–Tompa algorithm is a linear-time algorithm for finding all non-overlapping, contiguous, maximal scoring subsequences in a sequence of real numbers